Neil Diamond's Success and Achievements in Timeline

 A closer look at the biggest achievements of Neil Diamond.
 Awards, milestones, and records that define success.

-In February 1977, Neil Diamond triumphed in court, purchasing the rights to his Bang-era master tapes after a series of lawsuits stemming from a contract dispute.
+In February 1977, Neil Diamond triumphed in court and purchased the rights to his Bang-era master tapes, resolving a long-standing contract dispute.

 1978: "You Don't Bring Me Flowers" Hits No. 1

-In 1978, the Neil Diamond-Barbra Streisand duet of "You Don't Bring Me Flowers", spurred by the success of radio mash-ups, hit No. 1 on the charts.
+In 1978, the Neil Diamond-Barbra Streisand duet of "You Don't Bring Me Flowers" hit No. 1 on the charts, becoming Diamond's third song to top the Hot 100.

 In 1984, Neil Diamond was inducted into the Songwriters Hall of Fame, recognizing his significant contributions to songwriting.

-1986: Billboard Ranks Diamond as Most Profitable Solo Performer and TV Special
+1986: Most Profitable Solo Performer and TV Special

 In 1986, Billboard magazine ranked Neil Diamond as the most profitable solo performer.
-He released his 17th studio album, Headed for the Future, and starred in Hello Again, his first television special in nine years.
+In 1986, he released his 17th studio album, Headed for the Future, and starred in Hello Again, his first television special in nine years.

-In 2000, Neil Diamond received the Sammy Cahn Lifetime Achievement Award, celebrating his long and successful career in songwriting.
+In 2000, Neil Diamond received the Sammy Cahn Lifetime Achievement Award, celebrating his lifelong contributions to music.

-2007: Induction into the Long Island Music Hall of Fame
+2007: Induction into Long Island Music Hall of Fame

 In 2007, Neil Diamond was inducted into the Long Island Music Hall of Fame.

-February 6, 2009: Honored as MusiCares Person of the Year
+February 6, 2009: MusiCares Person of the Year Honor

-On February 6, 2009, Neil Diamond was honored as the MusiCares Person of the Year.
+On February 6, 2009, Neil Diamond was honored as the MusiCares Person of the Year, two nights before the 51st Annual Grammy Awards.

 March 14, 2011: Induction into the Rock and Roll Hall of Fame

-2011: Inducted into the Rock and Roll Hall of Fame and Kennedy Center Honoree
+2011: Induction into Rock and Roll Hall of Fame and Kennedy Center Honors

-In 2011, Neil Diamond was inducted into the Rock and Roll Hall of Fame and was honored at the Kennedy Center Honors, marking a year of significant recognition for his career.
+In 2011, Neil Diamond was inducted into the Rock and Roll Hall of Fame and was also an honoree at the Kennedy Center Honors.

 On August 10, 2012, Neil Diamond received a star on the Hollywood Walk of Fame.

-In 2018, Neil Diamond received the Grammy Lifetime Achievement Award, recognizing his lasting impact and contributions to the music industry.
+In 2018, Neil Diamond received the Grammy Lifetime Achievement Award, honoring his significant impact on the music industry throughout his career.

 2019: "Sweet Caroline" selected for preservation